Skip to contents

 • 𝛄1\mathbf\gamma_{\mathrm 1} is the GAM random effects with associated design matrix 𝐙\mathbf Z, where 𝐙1,i\mathbf Z_{\mathrm 1,i} is the row of the design matrix;

-• 𝐀i𝛀1,c[i]\mathbf A_{i} \mathbf\Omega_{\mathrm 1,c[i]} is the projection of the space-veriable interaction 𝛀\mathbf\Omega to sample ii, where 𝐀\mathbf A is the interpolation matrix with dimension I×SI \times S such that row 𝐀i\mathbf A_{i} interpolates spatial vector 𝛀1,c[i]\mathbf\Omega_{\mathrm 1,c[i]} for sample ii and variable c[i]c[i];
+• 𝐀i𝛀1,c[i]\mathbf A_{i} \mathbf\Omega_{\mathrm 1,c[i]} is contribution of the space-veriable interaction 𝛀\mathbf\Omega projected to sample ii, where 𝐀\mathbf A is the interpolation matrix with dimension IΓ—SI \times S such that row 𝐀i\mathbf A_{i} interpolates spatial vector 𝛀1,c[i]\mathbf\Omega_{\mathrm 1,c[i]} for sample ii and variable c[i]c[i];

-• 𝐃1,c[i],t[i]\mathbf D_{\mathrm 1,c[i],t[i]} is the time-variable interaction 𝐃\mathbf D for sample ii;
+• 𝐃1,c[i],t[i]\mathbf D_{\mathrm 1,c[i],t[i]} is the contribution of the time-variable interaction 𝐃\mathbf D for sample ii;

-• 𝐀i𝐄1,c[i],t[i]\mathbf A_i \mathbf E_{\mathrm 1,c[i],t[i]} is the projection of the space-variable-time interaction 𝐄\mathbf E to sample ii;
+• 𝐀i𝐄1,c[i],t[i]\mathbf A_i \mathbf E_{\mathrm 1,c[i],t[i]} is the contribution of the space-variable-time interaction 𝐄\mathbf E projected to sample ii;

 and terms are defined similarly for the second linear predictor p2,ip_{\mathrm 2,i} except using subscript-2.
 The linear predictors are then passed through a bivariate inverse-link function to specify the distribution for errors:

-yi∌fe[i](ge[i]−1(p1,i,p2,i),Ξe[i]) y_i \sim f_{e[i]}( g_{e[i]}^{-1} (p_{\mathrm 1,i}, p_{\mathrm 2,i}), \theta_{e[i]} )
+yi∼fe[i](ge[i]βˆ’1(p1,i,p2,i),ΞΈe[i]) y_i \sim f_{e[i]}( g_{e[i]}^{-1} (p_{\mathrm 1,i}, p_{\mathrm 2,i}), \theta_{e[i]} )

 where